Here’s why we are recommending our clients not join the Rapid Appeals Modernization Program (RAMP) just yet.

 - Supplemental Claim Lane: This review will be done by the same people that either denied your claim or rated you too low.
 You can submit evidence, but the claim will be decided by the people who didn’t believe your claim in the first place.
 You won’t get an impartial judge like you will with the Board of Veterans Appeals.
 If you trust VA bureaucrats, then by all means, opt-in to this lane.

 - Appeal Lane for Appeals to the Board: This lane will exist, but we don’t know enough about it yet to tell you any information.
-There may be a couple different options here, but no one really understands the process yet.
+There may be a couple of different options here, but no one really understands the process yet.

 Our VA disability compensation lawyers are taking a wait-and-see approach for our clients.
 We really don’t know what to tell clients to expect from RAMP.
 We are suggesting our clients do not opt-into RAMP before we know exactly how it is going to affect claims.